-Notice that the playback of the nCloth simulation is quite slow.
+You will notice that the playback of the nCloth simulation is quite slow.
 This is due to the additional calculations required for nCloth and its associated collisions.
 However, you can use Maya's nCache feature to view the scene at full speed.